 According to the Harvard School of Public Health,”Together with regular physical activity and not smoking, our analyses suggests that over 80 percent of coronary heart disease, 70 percent of stroke, and 90 percent of type 2 diabetes can be avoided by healthy food choices that are consistent with the traditional Mediterranean diet.”
 (3)

-What Foods Are Included in the Mediterranean Diet?
+What Foods Are Included?

 The Mediterranean way of eating promotes foods including: